vectorgrp/XCPlite/README.md

 Lightweight implementation of the ASAM XCP Protocol Layer V1.4.

 New to XCP?
-Checkout Vector´s XCP Reference Book here: https://www.vector.com/int/en/know-how/protocols/xcp-measurement-and-calibration-protocol/xcp-book# or visit the Virtual VectorAcedemy for an E-Learning on XCP: https://elearning.vector.com/
+Checkout Vectorï¿½s XCP Reference Book here: https://www.vector.com/int/en/know-how/protocols/xcp-measurement-and-calibration-protocol/xcp-book# or visit the Virtual VectorAcedemy for an E-Learning on XCP: https://elearning.vector.com/

 Supports Linux 32/64 Bit and Windows 32/64 Bit.